relevant-ai/RelevantCardsDocumentation/README.md

 }
 ```

-Most of the rest of this documentation is devoted to introducing Rel's built in functions.
+Most of the rest of this documentation is devoted to introducing REL's built in functions.

 ### The `_PATH` function